gpulina/GPS-Distance-Duration/README.md

 3. **Calculating Road Distances and Trip Durations:** Use the provided code samples to calculate road distances and durations between GPS coordinates.

-4. **Customization:** Some remarks on customizazion and modes of transportation determined statically by the Lua profile.
+4. **Customization:** Some remarks on modes of transportation determined statically by the Lua profile.

 5. **Review API Usage Policy**